 The island of Cyprus lies not far from the lands that we nowadays call Turkey and Syria.
-In its centre rise snow capped mountains covered with cyprus treas.
-Around its edge lie hot sandy beaches and beautiful clear waters.
+In its centre rise snow capped mountains covered with Cyprus trees.
 In ancient times, Cyprus was famous as the home of Aphrodite, the goddess of love.
 You can visit the ruins of her sanctuary near the town of Paphos.
-If you look very carefully out to sea, you might still catch sight of beautiful woman, sailing over the sea foam in a giant conch shell.
+If you look very carefully out to sea, you might still catch sight of a beautiful woman, sailing over the sea foam in a giant conch shell.

 Pygmalion had some eccentricities.
-Not least, he avoided women in so far as he could.
-All girls, he thought, were as annoying as is sister!
+Not least, he avoided women so far as he could.
+All girls, he thought, were as annoying as his sister!
 When it came to females, he just did not understand what the point of them was.
-Temperamental, sissy, narcissistic – yuck he thought – girls – who needs them?
+Temperamental, sissy, narcissistic – yuck he thought!
+Girls – who needs them?
 Life, he considered, should be dedicated to art, not women.
 If he was going to put anybody or anything on a pedestal, it would be a statue.

 One night, as the sculptor lay asleep, Aphrodite herself appeared to him.

-“Listen now Pygmalion,” she said, ticking him off, “You are dishonoring me by refusing to love a woman.
+“Listen now Pygmalion,” she said, ticking him off.
+“You are dishonouring me by refusing to love a woman.
 There are several nice young girls in the village.
-You must pick one for your wife – and if you don’t – I will chose for you!”
+You must pick one for your wife, and if you don’t, I will choose one for you!”

-Aphrodite was famously open flattery.
-She smiled at his suggestion.
-“All right then,” she agreed, “I shall give you a stay of execution.
+Aphrodite was famously open to flattery and she smiled at his suggestion.
+“All right then,” she agreed.
+“I shall give you a stay of execution.
 You may have time to make a statue of me before you marry.
-I look forward to seeing it.
+I look forward to seeing it.”

 In the morning, Pygmalion went down to the port and spoke to a merchant.
 He ordered the finest ivory from Africa.
 He knew that it would take several months to arrive.
 When it did come, he started to make small statues of the goddess, trying them out in different poses.
 When Aphrodite appeared to him in a dream to complain about the delay, he replied that art cannot be rushed.

 A year went by, and Pygmalion ran out of excuses.
 He began to work on the life-sized statue for real.
 He made her perfect.
 Her ivory surface was as white as snow.
-She had more beauty – in an unblemished sort of way -than any real girl could have.
+She had more beauty, in an unblemished sort of way, than any real girl could have.
 And yet, she was so real, she seemed at first glance to be living.
 He painted her eyes blue, and you could see daylight in them.
 You could fancy that the breeze was playing in her wavy hair.
-Her lips were just slight parted.
+Her lips were just slightly parted.
 She seemed just about to move – only she stayed quite still.
-The sculptor marveled at his won creation.
+The sculptor marvelled at his wonderful creation.
 He held her hand.
 Was she really ivory, and not flesh and blood?
 She was so real, she could not be ivory surely?
-But he knew that she was, after all he had made her.
+But he knew that she was.
+After all, he had made her.
 He kissed her, and it seemed that she returned his kiss.
-He spoke to her, and it was has if he could hear her beautiful, wise and witty thoughts.
+He spoke to her, and it was as if he could hear her beautiful, wise and witty thoughts.
 He told her many times how lovely she was.
-When he went out for walks, she was always in his mind, and he searched for presents for her – smooth pebbles, winding shells, and wild flowers.
-His delicate hands made jewelry for her out of silver and amber.
+When he went out for walks, she was always on his mind, and he searched for presents for her.
+Smooth pebbles, winding shells, and wild flowers.
+His delicate hands made jewellery for her out of silver and amber.
 He slipped a ring on her finger.
 He draped her in lovely dresses.
 He even brought her a little pet bird for company while he was away.
 He lay her down on the bed with a soft pillow for her head.
 When he spoke to her, he gave her a name, Galatea.
-Of course, Aphrodite saw all of this, and she laughed at the sculptor who scorned all women and who yet, had fallen in love with one – or the idea of one, sprung from his own imagination and craft.
+Of course, Aphrodite saw all of this, and she laughed at the sculptor who scorned all women and who yet, had fallen in love with one, or the idea of one, sprung from his own imagination and craft.

 It was the holiday of Aphrodite.
 People were dancing and singing in the streets.
-Incense burned on the alter of love in the temple.
+Incense burnt on the altar of love in the temple.
 Pygmalion kneeled down and prayed:

-And Aphrodite saw that the heart of Pygmalion had changed.
-She knew that he had done her great honour by falling in love.
+Aphrodite saw that the heart of Pygmalion had changed.
+She knew that he had done her a great honour by falling in love.
 She made the flame on the alter leap and dance for joy.
 Pygmalion understood that she had granted his greatest wish, and he rushed home.
 He found the statue, standing quite still as she always did.
 There were tears of disappointment in his eyes.
 He held her darling hand and stroked her slender arm.
 Gradually he felt her skin soften, as wax softens in the sunshine.
-She began to turn from snow white so slightly pink.
+She began to turn from snow white to slightly pink.
 There was warmth in her body.
-Gradually she leant her head back, and her hair fell down loosely over her shoulders.
+Gradually she leaned her head back, and her hair fell down loosely over her shoulders.
 Her eyes moved.
 Her mouth opened.
 The statue of Pygmalion was alive!

-Pygmalion soon married Galatea.
-He soon discovered that she was not actually perfect – because no living person is.
+Pygmalion married Galatea and he soon discovered that she was not actually perfect – because no living person is.
 Only a statue or a figment of the imagination can attain perfection.
-But she was lovely – and that was more than enough.
+But she was lovely, and that was more than enough.
 They lived very happily together.
 A year later, a lovely baby was born to the sculptor and his wife.
 They called him Paphos, and as time went by, the place on the island where Aphrodite was born was named after him.